 Military cargo taxi

-A century ago, many military experts thought that during the war it was enough to requisition civilian transport for military needs.
-However, over time, it became obvious that you could not put a tank on a “staff” truck.
-In addition, civilian vehicles were too variegated and therefore not reliable for the military: we had to build dozens and hundreds of modifications of army trucks, but assembled in no more than half a dozen chassis.
+A century ago, many military experts thought that it was enough to requisition civilian transport for military needs during a war.
+However, over time it became obvious that танк you can't put it on a "civilian" truck.
+In addition, civilian vehicles turned out to be too diverse and therefore not reliable enough for the military: it was necessary to create dozens and hundreds of modifications of army trucks, but assembled on no more than half a dozen chassis.

-The importance of vehicles for the supply and transportation of troops showed the experience of the First World War.
-Here is an example included in the anthology: already at the beginning of September 1914, German troops approached Paris; battles were fought on Marne in 50 kilometers from him.
-In Paris, the 7-Infantry Division was stationed, but there was not enough funds for its quick transfer to the front in full force.
-The commander of the Fortified Paris decided to use the city taxi.
-On the night of September 8, 1 100 “mobilized” Renault brought five battalions of one infantry brigade to the front (the other brigade with all the artillery arrived by rail), and in the morning the division entered the battle, attacking the flank of the German attack group.
-The local episode of the Marne battle became a legend, and the “Marne taxi” marked the beginning of a massive road transport of troops.
-The number of cars in the troops was growing rapidly.
-In the 1918, in the French army there were about 95 000 cars, in the British - 80 000, in the German - 60 000.
-The Russian army at the expense of purchases abroad by October 1917, received a little more than 21 000 cars.
+The importance of automobiles for supplying and transporting troops was demonstrated by the experience of the First World War.
+Here is an example that has become a textbook example: already in early September 1914, German troops approached Paris; fighting was taking place on the Marne, 50 kilometers away.
+The 7th Infantry Division was quartered in Paris, but there were not enough resources to quickly transfer it to the front in full force.
+The commander of the Paris fortified region decided to use the city taxi.
+On the night of September 8, 1 “mobilized” Renaults delivered five battalions of one infantry brigade to the front (another brigade with the entire artillery arrived by rail), and in the morning the division entered the battle, attacking the flank of the German strike group.
+The local episode of the Battle of Marne became a legend, and the "Marne taxi" marked the beginning of mass automobile transportation of troops.
+The number of cars in the troops grew rapidly.
+In 1918, the French army had about 95 cars, the British - 000, and the German - 80.
+The Russian army, through purchases abroad, received slightly more than 000 cars by October 60.

 After the First World War, it seemed to many enthusiasts that it was enough for the state to stimulate the development of civilian transport in order to provide them with an “automobile service” in case of war.
 More sober heads required the development of vehicles specifically for the army (taking into account particularities in the construction of civilian models), compulsory military training of civilian drivers, expansion of automobile units in the army, and the introduction of vehicles into the state of combat units.
 Funny, but indicative fact: in the case of the same “Marne taxi”, drivers, transporting troops, overtook each other out of habit, so that upon arrival at the place we had to spend time on putting the mixed units in order.
 Yet military motorists and their own army vehicles were preferable.
 So with such comfort as in a civilian taxi, the soldiers no longer drove.